Uzomaemekakingsley/github_projects/readme.txt

-This is a github Action hand on traning
+This is a github Action hand on traning and will help you grow your knowledge